4. STUDENT LIFE CYCLE

 4.4.4.
 TRANSFER FROM PH.D.
 PROGRAM TO MASTER'S PROGRAM

 With the approval of their supervisor, Advisory Committee, and Graduate Chair, students may transfer from a Ph.D. program to a Master’s program with thesis or project.
+Requests for transfers should come from the academic unit by using the Graduate Student Transfers eForm in the CGPS Service Desk.

 Students who have entered a Ph.D. program directly from a Bachelor’s degree who are unsuccessful in their qualifying exam or who do not meet the academic standing required for continuation in the program, will be given the opportunity to revert to the Master’s degree program in their field, and successful work done towards the Ph.D. degree will be credited towards the Master’s degree.